Mithun1508/Mithun1508/README.md

 💡  I like to explore new technologies and develop software solutions and quick hacks.

 🌱  I'm on track Learning Artificial Intelligence, Systems Design, and Cloud Architecture.
+I enjoy working with include Java, ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL.
+In 2023,.

 ✍️  Desire/Objective Goals: Becoming a candidate Master on Code Forces, To Earn a Knight badge on Leetcode, 365 days coding challenge.